 Lexus practically invented the luxury compact hybrid class when it unveiled the CT 200h at the 2010 Geneva Motor Show.
-It went on sale in 2011 and has gone on to amass sales of over 300,000 globally, including 75,000 in Europe.
-Rivals include the Toyota Prius and Hyundai Ioniq hybrids, as well as the plug-in hybrid VW Golf GTE.
-The CT stood in a field of one when it came to the market in 2011, but the market has caught up and despite a programme of continuous development, the Lexus is beginning to show its age.
+The car received several minor updates during its time on sale, but is now available secondhand only.
+Rivals include the Toyota Prius and Hyundai Ioniq hybrids, as well as the plug-in hybrid Volkswagen Golf GTE.
+The CT stood in a field of one when it came to the market in 2011, but by the time it went off sale in late 2020, it was really showing its age.

 Although you’re limited to a single engine and CVT transmission, there's choice of specification.
 There are three trim levels: CT, F Sport and Takumi, with the Safety System+ package standard across the range.
 This incorporates a pre-collision system, lane-keeping assistance, adaptive cruise control, automatic high beams and sway warning.
 Also standard across the line-up are 17-inch alloy wheels, sat nav, a reversing camera, rear parking sensors, dual-zone climate control and rain-sensing wipers.

 F Sport adds its own design of alloy wheel, plus a special F Sport grille, steering wheel and pedals.
 It also gets black mirror housings, sports suspension, heated front seats, an auto-dimming rear-view mirror and rear privacy glass.
 Takumi, meanwhile, features a sunroof, LED headlights a premium navigation system, a premium Mark Levinson stereo and parking sensors at the front as well as the rear.

-The CT 200h was never a class leader dynamically and has been further outstripped in this area since launch.
-The ride quality is poor, performance is lethargic and the steering offers nothing in the way of feedback.
+The CT 200h was never a class leader dynamically and was further outstripped in this area since it launched.
+Ride quality is poor, performance is lethargic and the steering offers nothing in the way of feedback.
 Push the CT too hard and the CVT transmission responds with lots of noise but little action.
 In its favour is an incredibly quiet and refined ride at town speeds and plenty of composure on the motorway.